 Of the nuclear weapon states under the NPT, the UK is known to have the smallest nuclear arsenal.
-On May 26, 2010, the British government announced to its Parliament that its stockpile of Trident missle warheads, the only nuclear weapons in its possession, would not exceed 225 warheads in number, and that the number of nuclear warheads it would keep operational would be 160 or less (Hague, William 2010).
+On May 26, 2010, the British government announced to its Parliament that its stockpile of Trident missile warheads, the only nuclear weapons in its possession, would not exceed 225 warheads in number, and that the number of nuclear warheads it would keep operational would be 160 or less (Hague, William 2010).
 On October 19, 2010, the British "Strategic Defence and Security Review" (SDSR) reconfirmed the upper limit of 225 warheads and further stated that the number of warheads would be reduced to 180 or fewer by the mid-2020s (Office of the Prime Minister 2010).
 On January 20, 2015, during a parliamentary session, it was revealed that operationally deployed warheads had been reduced to 120.
-This figure was also confirmed in a government report submitted to the 2015 NPT Review Conference (Government of the U.K. 2015).
-The total number of 215 warheads is derived from Kristensen's tabulation (Kristensen, Hans M. & Norris, Robert S. 2018).
+This figure was also confirmed in a government report submitted to the 2015 NPT Review Conference (Government of the U.K. 2015-1).
+In November of the same year, HM Government's report to parliament (Government of the U.K. 2015-2), noting the reduction again, also reaffirmed continuous at-sea deterrence (CASD), which maintains one submarine at all times on patrol duty.
+The latest warhead tally of 195 is based on the tabulation by Kristensen et al (Kristensen, Hans M. & Korda, Matt 2020), down 20 from a year ago.
+The UK is apparently on track to reduce warheads to 180 by the mid-2020s.

 The UK is in the process of providing its only nuclear weapon with a next-generation upgrade.
-While the first of the UK's next-generation Dreadnought class of strategic nuclear submarine entered design phase in 2011, delays in construction suggest the first submarine entering service in the early 2030s(Ainslie, John 2016; Scott, Richard 2018).
-Production of warheads to be deployed will be decided in 2019.
+While the UK's next-generation Dreadnought class of strategic nuclear submarine entered the design phase in 2011, its construction has been delayed.
+The UK Ministry of Defence, which is required to report annually on the status of Dreadnought-class construction, reconfirmed that the first submarine would be entering service in the early 2030s (Ministry of Defence 2019).
+The Anglo-American development, in progress, of a warhead for the Dreadnought class was initially revealed in the United States, to be confirmed on February 25, 2020, by HM Defence Secretary Ben Wallace (Chuter, Andrew 2020).

 The running cost of the Trident programme is currently GBP 2 billion (JPY 290 billion) per annum.
 The construction cost of a new submarine is GBP 31 billion (JPY 4.5 trillion).
 In addition, it will likely cost the UK further GBP 1.2-1.4 billion to maintain its current nuclear submarines into the 2030s (Fenton, Janet 2018).

-Updated: June 1, 2019
+Updated: June 1, 2020